 Progressive multifocal leukoencephalopathy is suspected in patients with unexplained progressive brain dysfunction, particularly in those with depressed cell-mediated immunity.

 Provisional diagnosis of PML is made by contrast-enhanced MRI, which shows single or multiple white matter lesions on T2-weighted images.
 A contrast agent enhances, usually faintly and peripherally, 5 to 15% of lesions.
 CT may show low-density, nonenhancing lesions but is significantly less sensitive than MRI.

 CSF is analyzed for JC viral DNA using PCR; a positive result with compatible neuroimaging findings is nearly pathognomonic.
 Routine CSF analysis is usually normal.

-Treatment of PML is mainly supportive.
+Treatment of progressive multifocal leukoencephalopathy is mainly supportive.

 Experimental use of drugs such as cidofovir and other antivirals has failed to provide benefit.
-Antiretroviral therapy (ART) in AIDS patients has improved outcome in PML, increasing the 1-yr survival rate from 10 to 50%.
+Antiretroviral therapy (ART) in AIDS patients has improved outcome in PML, increasing the 1-year survival rate from 10 to 50%.
 However, patients treated with aggressive antiretroviral therapy may develop immune reconstitution inflammatory syndrome (IRIS).
 In IRIS, the recovering immune system produces an intense inflammatory response against the JC virus, thus worsening symptoms.
 Imaging done after IRIS develops shows greater contrast enhancement of the lesions and may show significant cerebral edema.
 Corticosteroids may be helpful.
 Depending on the severity of IRIS and of AIDS, clinicians may decide to withdraw ART.